Nil by Mouth No More? Rethinking Pre-Op Fasting in Nursing Practice

 • Demonstrate an understanding of the nurse’s role in implementing, educating, and ensuring adherence to evidence-based fasting guidelines, including the use of implementation science to support practice change.

-WANT TO SEE SUE LIVE?
+WANT TO SEE

 Explore Sue's upcoming CPD seminars and conferences.